realityexpander/ProtoDataStoreGuide/README.md

 # ProtoDataStoreGuide
-Demo showing how to use Proto Data Store
+Android App demo showing how to use Proto Data Store